Owens & Minor (NYSE:OMI) Updates FY 2022 Earnings Guidance

+Owens & Minor (NYSE:OMI – Get Rating) last posted its quarterly earnings data on Wednesday, February 23rd.
+The company reported $0.81 earnings per share for the quarter, beating the Zacks’ consensus estimate of $0.71 by $0.10.
+Owens & Minor had a return on equity of 35.76% and a net margin of 2.26%.
+The company had revenue of $2.47 billion during the quarter, compared to analyst estimates of $2.43 billion.
+During the same quarter last year, the company earned $1.14 EPS.
+The firm’s revenue for the quarter was up 4.5% on a year-over-year basis.
+On average, research analysts expect that Owens & Minor will post 3.34 earnings per share for the current fiscal year.

-In other Owens & Minor news, COO Jeffrey T. Jochims sold 7,500 shares of the firm’s stock in a transaction dated Wednesday, December 15th.
-The shares were sold at an average price of $39.80, for a total transaction of $298,500.00.
-The transaction was disclosed in a legal filing with the SEC, which is accessible through this hyperlink.
-4.65% of the stock is owned by company insiders.
+In other news, COO Jeffrey T. Jochims sold 7,500 shares of the firm’s stock in a transaction on Wednesday, December 15th.
+The stock was sold at an average price of $39.80, for a total value of $298,500.00.
+The transaction was disclosed in a filing with the SEC, which can be accessed through the SEC website.
+Company insiders own 4.65% of the company’s stock.

 Owens & Minor Company Profile (Get Rating)